 According to Nasdaq, over the month of September 2021, the cryptocurrency market saw considerable bullish momentum, with Cardano rising 126%, Bitcoin up 52%, and Ethereum’s price per Ether token up 62%.
 Since these numbers will change as per the market trends, thus if you want to choose any platform then the time is now.

-Predicting Cardano and the broader cryptocurrency market pricing movement requires a lot of guesswork, but there are some key catalysts for ADA on the horizon.
+Predicting Cardano or other price prediction and the broader cryptocurrency market pricing movement requires a lot of guesswork, but there are some key catalysts for ADA on the horizon.
 The impending upgrade fork, which will pave the way for smart contract capabilities and other decentralized-finance features, is particularly noteworthy.